lamelyan/blog/README.md

 ### Advantage of functional

-- Code complexity
+- *Code complexity.*

-Because of two traits of *method signature honesty* and *referential transparency* it is eaiser to reason about the code
+Because of two traits of *method signature honesty* and *referential transparency* it is eaiser to reason about the code.

+- *Composition.*

+When we know that a function does exactly what it suppose to without updating state, we can treat it as a building block.
+This lends the functions to composition.